About me

 - Presentation at Skatteforsk - Center for Tax Research, NMBU - October 2025

-- Stay at Skattetaten (Norwegian Tax Authority), Oslo - October 2025
+- Stay at Skattetaten (Norwegian Tax Administration), Oslo - October 2025

 - Stone Center Summer Institute, UC Berkeley - June 2025